 sort names.txt

-Sorts lines in names.txt
+Sorts lines in names.txt in ascending alphabetical order.

 Sort Numerically